The conform-gt program modifies a target Variant Call Format (VCF) so that its records are consistent with a reference VCF file.

 where arguments is a space-separated list of parameters, each expressed as parameter=value.

-endmay be omitted if they correspond to a chromosome end.
-Variants in the reference or target VCF files that are outside the specified chromosome interval will be ignored.
+endmay be omitted if it corresponds to a chromosome end.
+Variants that are outside the chromosome or chromosome interval will be ignored.

 match=ID, the ID field will be used.
 If